bugzilla/bugzilla/docs/en/rst/administering/users.rst

 - *Login Name*:
   This is generally the user's full email address.
 However, if you have are using the ``emailsuffix`` parameter, this may just be the user's login name.
-Note that users can now change their login names themselves (to any valid email address).
+Unless you turn off the :param:`allowemailchange` parameter, users can change their login names themselves (to any valid email address).

 - *Real Name*: The user's real name.
 Note that